wp-plugins/infusionsoft-affiliates/readme.txt

 == Installation ==

 To install the plugin:
 1. Download the plugin
 2. Upload to your wordpress blog
 3. Activate and Configure

 = Configuration =

 To configure your installation, click Settings and then select enter your Infusionsoft Application name and API Key.

-== Updates ==
+== Changelog ==

 7/6: Version 0.2 Added
-7/6: Version 0.3 Added dateshift option for dates so you can move make relative dates
+7/6: Version 0.3 Added dateshift option for dates so you can move make relative dates 7/6: Version 0.3 Fixed bug so you can now access settings right from the plugin listing